Understanding the Canada Express Entry Visa System

 - Congratulations!
-At this point you have 60 days to complete and submit the formal element of your application and the Canadian Immigration Department have given undertakings to process these within six months.
+At this point you have 90 days to complete and submit the formal element of your application and the Canadian Immigration Department have given undertakings to process these within six months.

-It is important to state that having a valid job offer is by no means a mandatory step in the process; Visa applicants are routinely invited forward for Permanent Residency based entirely on the strength’s of their skills.
+Having a valid job offer is by no means a mandatory step in the process; Visa applicants are routinely invited forward for Permanent Residency based entirely on the strength’s of their skills.

 When your Skills end Education has been verified we do however recommend that you start the job search in earnest for two reasons:

 1. It gives a significant boost to your Profile and in many cases guarantees your Invitation to Apply